Paleotempestology: Problems

 Paleotempestology records mostly record activity during the Holocene and tend to record mainly catastrophic storms as these are the ones most likely to leave evidence.
 In addition, as of 2017 there has been little effort in making comprehensive databases of paleotempestological data or in attempting regional reconstructions from local results.
-Different sites have different intensity thresholds and thus capture different storm populations.
+Different sites have different intensity thresholds and thus capture different storm populations, and the same layer can be caused by a landfall of a weaker storm closer to the site or a landfall at a larger distance of a stronger storm.

 Also, paleotempestological records, especially overwash records in marshes, are often grossly incomplete with questionable geochronology.
 Deposition mechanism are poorly documented, and it is often not clear how to identify storm deposits.
 The magnitude of overwash deposits is fundamentally a function of storm surge height, which, however, is not a function of storm intensity.
 Overwash deposits are regulated by the height of the overwashed barrier and there is no expectation that it will remain stable over time; tropical cyclones themselves have been observed eroding such barriers and such barrier height decreases (e.g. through storm erosion or sea level rise) may induce a spurious increase of tropical cyclone deposits over time.
 Successive overwash deposits can be difficult to distinguish, and they are easily eroded by subsequent storms.
 Storm deposits can vary strongly even a short distance from the landfall point, even over few tens of metres, and changes in tropical cyclone activity recorded at one site might simply reflect the stochastic nature of tropical cyclone landfalls.
 In particular, in core tropical cyclone activity regions weather variations rather than large-scale modes may control tropical cyclone activity.

 Application to non-tropical storms

 Paleotempestological research has been mostly carried out in low-latitude regions but research in past storm activity has been conducted in the British Isles, France and the Mediterranean.
 Increases in storm activity on the European Atlantic coast have been noted AD 1350–1650, AD 250–850, AD 950–550, 1550–1350 BC, 3550–3150 BC, and 5750–5150 BC.
 In southern France, a recurrence rate of 0.2% per year of catastrophic storms has been inferred for the last 2,000 years.

 Storm records indicate increased storm activity during colder periods such as the Little Ice Age, Medieval Dark Age and Iron Age Cold Epoch.
 During cold periods, increased temperature gradients between the polar and low-latitude regions increase baroclinic storm activity.
 Changes in the North Atlantic Oscillation may also play a role.

+During the last millenary, the cross-referencing of sedimentological data with historical archives in Western Europe has also highlighted the intense storms of 1351–1352, 1469, 1645, 1711 and 1751, which caused severe damage and long-lasting flooding along much of Europe's coastline.